cpc/openasip/README.md

 @inproceedings{OpenASIP2_0,
   title={OpenASIP 2.0: Co-Design Toolset for RISC-V Application-Specific Instruction-SetProcessors},
   author={Hepola, Kari and Multanen, Joonas and J{\"a}{\"a}skel{\"a}inen, Pekka},
-  booktitle={2022 IEEE 33rd International Conference on Application-specific Systems, Architecturesand     Processors (ASAP)},
+  booktitle={2022 IEEE 33rd International Conference on Application-specific Systems, Architectures and Processors (ASAP)},
   pages={161--165},
   year={2022},
   organization={IEEE}